~ Click here to read today's Scripture on BibleGateway.com ~

 Jotham's parable is quite good in Judges chapter 9 today!
 Good idea that he got out of Dodge after telling that parable!
 Particularly after the horrendous act Abimelech committed as shown below by artist Gustave Dore...

-Worship God: Today's readings in Judges reminded me of Kathryn Scott's song "Your Name is Holy:"
+Worship God: Today's readings in Judges reminded me of Kathryn Scott's singing "Your Name is Holy:"

 Do you know our Holy God?
 Click here for Holiness!